fnproject/docs/fdks/fdk-java/TestingFunctions.md

   }
 ```

 It is also possible to send multiple events and then check the pending responses.
-This simulates the behaviour of *hot functions*.
-With hot functions all enqueued events will be executed by the runtime before results can be checked; use `getResults()` to get a list of `FnResult` objects that describe the output.
+With functions all enqueued events will be executed by the runtime before results can be checked; use `getResults()` to get a list of `FnResult` objects that describe the output.

 ```java
   @Test